modulargaming/modulargaming/README.md

 * Set the correct RewriteBase

-* Set the correct environment, either DEVELOPMENT or PRODUCTION.
+* Set the correct environment, either development or production.

 ### Step 5: Permissions